EricLi3/Contemporary-Chinese-Final-Project/README.md

 - Finalize draft of project (2/23)
 - Present & distribute to appropriate people.
 (When complete)

-We utilized websockets, HTML, CSS, JavaScript, and Bootstrap to provide our site.
-And used Node to create a server for multi-user communication.
+We utilized express and Websocket for multi-user communication, HTML, CSS, JavaScript, and Bootstrap to provide our site.